- L-Theanine: The Relaxing Compound Found in Tea

 A systematic review and meta-analysis found that L-theanine has acute effects on cognitive function and mood, especially when combined with caffeine[*].

-In this study, caffeine + L-theanine improved alertness, calmness, contentedness, attentional switching accuracy, and attention overall in the first 2 hours after taking it.
+In the study, caffeine with L-theanine improved alertness, calmness, contentedness, attentional switching accuracy, and attention overall in the first two hours after taking it.

 Another study[*] found that combining 250 mg of L-theanine and 150 mg of caffeine…